HabibovUlugbek/Nodejs-reimplimentation/stream/README.md

 A duplex stream combines the functionality of both readable and writable streams, allowing for bidirectional data flow.
 By extending the `Duplex` class from the Node.js `stream` module, we can create a custom duplex stream that processes data in both directions.
 This can be useful for tasks such as data transformation, protocol handling, or real-time communication.

-So I have create a custom duplex stream which gets a file path and reads and writes the data to other file.
+So I have create a custom duplex stream which gets a file paths and reads and writes the data from files.
 You can find the implementation in the `custom-duplex-stream` folder.

 By creating custom streams, we can tailor the data processing to our specific needs and build powerful data pipelines that efficiently handle data in Node.js.